Judge tosses impeachment witness’s suit against Trump’s son - WTOP News

 Vindman said in the suit that he swiftly became a “household name” thanks to a intimidation campaign laden with falsehoods.

+But Boasberg said that even if the facts show the defendants had a common motive of defending Trump during his impeachment proceedings, they do not prove that they united with a specific goal of intimidating Vindman from testifying or doing his job.

-But Boasberg said the defendants’ actions “suggest only that defendants were looking for ways to undermine his credibility — not the further conclusion that defendants had the specific aim to intimidate him out of testifying or performing functions of his job, or to unlawfully injure him by defaming him or otherwise.
+The defendants’ actions, he wrote, “suggest only that defendants were looking for ways to undermine his credibility — not the further conclusion that defendants had the specific aim to intimidate him out of testifying or performing functions of his job, or to unlawfully injure him by defaming him or otherwise.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP